Pennsylvania CAM Reconciliation Compliance Guide for Landlords

 Key Takeaway for Landlords

-Philadelphia's property tax abatement programs (10-year tax abatement for new construction/renovation) create complex CAM scenarios — ensure lease language addresses how abatements affect tenant operating expense obligations.
+Philadelphia's 10-year tax abatement for new construction and renovation creates complex CAM scenarios.
+Make sure lease language addresses how abatements affect tenant operating expense obligations.

 Reconciliation Timing Requirements